LielVaknin/OOP-Project-Pokemon-Game/README.md

  This package contains all classes which implements the logic of the game:
 * Arena class represents the arena of the game and manages the logic of the game in it.
-* CL_Agent class implements the agent interface.
-It represents an agent in the game.
+* CL_Agent class represents an agent in the game.
-* CL_Pokemon class implements the pokemon interface.
-It represents a pokemon in the game.
+* CL_Pokemon class represents a pokemon in the game.
-* This class receives data from the server (jar file) on which the game is performed and loads the information from it which based on strings represented as JSON.
+* jsonToObject class receives data from the server (jar file) on which the game is performed and loads the information from it which based on strings represented as JSON.
 * GamePlay class
 * Ex2 contains the "main" method which runs the whole project.

  ### Gui package

  This package contains all classes which implements the Graphical User Interface (Gui) of the game.
- * Frame class extends JFrame and represents the frame on which panelLogin and the panel of the game drawing on.
+ * Frame class extends JFrame and represents the frame on which the loginPanel and the gamePanel drawing on.
- * Panel class extends JPanel uses for drawing the login window of the game on the frame.
+ * gamePanel class extends JPanel uses for drawing the window of the game on the frame.
- * PanelLogin class extends JPanel uses for drawing the game window on the frame.
+ * loginPanel class extends JPanel uses for drawing the login window on the frame.

 ### Our game goal